Learn German Podcasts: 12 Essential Resources You Should Check Out

-These podcasts in my opinion all assume a B1 or above level and thus contain more content exclusively in German.
-Perfect for listening to native speakers speaking slower than they would in everyday conversational situations or on the radio or TV.
+These podcasts in my opinion all assume a level of B1 or above, and thus contain more content exclusively in German.
+Perfect for listening to native speakers speaking slower than they would in everyday conversational situations, or on the radio and TV.

 Short episodes of 5-10 minutes, aimed at intermediate-advanced learners with slowly spoken reports on various topics.
 Broadcast completely in German.
 There is a huge amount of content in the back-issue library, with over 100 episodes to keep you busy, as well as a few episodes sprinkled in-between which are aimed at absolute beginners.

 A fabulous resource which gives video and bilingual subtitles to each cast.
 This podcast is pitched at intermediate learners and through its format, focuses on comprehension and vocabulary building.
 Short bite-sized episodes which are great for when you don’t have much time on your hands.
 Another neat feature is their series of episodes which give content relevant towards the German citizenship exam (Einbürgerungstest).